 “I’m a big fan of your writing and you seem very successful.
 I am looking for a regular subcontracting situation, and was hoping you could send me a steady stream of your work.
 I’m very fast and reliable!”

 If you do a search for “Freelance writing,” and don’t know any better, it’d be easy to assume the top results must be the best places to freelance.
-This is why so many writers sign up on Elance (now UpWork).
+This is why so many writers sign up on UpWork.
 Months later, they wonder why they’re living in their car.

 You’ll need to actively market your business to prospects you identify yourself — where you’re not one of hundreds of writers going after the gig — to find professional pay rates.
 Most good-paying freelance writing jobs are never advertised.
 They’re not waiting around for you on a website thousands of other writers also read.

 - There are lots of ways to market your writing — through social media, in-person networking, writing killer query letters.
 Take your pick.
 But understand that you are in the driver’s seat of your career, and you will need to make things happen (or they won’t).

 - You’ll need to do more than responding to online job ads.
 Because that’s super-easy, right?
 And if it was easy to be a freelance writer, then everyone would be doing it, and no one would have a job anymore.
 Since freelance writer = awesome.